nemanjam/mern-boilerplate/README.md

 # MERN Boilerplate

 This is fullstack boilerplate with React, Redux, Express, Mongoose and Passport.
+Skip the tedious part and get straight to developing your app.

 ## Demo